socialjusticehackathon/evictionchatbot/README.md

 # Data for this Project

 The main "data" for the project is not data per se, but legal information.
 Jonathan Pyle (@jhpyle) provided written materials containing the legal knowledge that the chatbot will need to know in order to provide helpful information to tenants.
-Zakir consolidated the materials into a prompt.
+Zakir (@zakir-jiwani) consolidated the materials into a prompt.

 Other data sources included:
 - The code violations dataset on opendataphilly.org.